National Register of Historic Places listings in Nassau County, New York

 This list is intended to provide a comprehensive set of listings on the National Register of Historic Places in Nassau County, New York.
-It includes 150 buildings, structures, sites, objects or districts listed on the U.S. National Register of Historic Places.
+It includes 156 buildings, structures, sites, objects or districts listed on the U.S. National Register of Historic Places.
 Four of these are further designated National Historic Landmarks, and one is a National Historic Site operated by the National Park Service.

-NRHP Listings by Town
+NRHP listings by town and city

 Hempstead

-There are 32 places listed on the NRHP in the town of Hempstead.
+There are 29 places listed in the Town of Hempstead.

 North Hempstead

-There are 51 places listed in the town of North Hempstead.
+There are 51 places listed in the Town of North Hempstead.

 Oyster Bay

-There are 69 places listed in the town of Oyster Bay.
+There are 63 places listed in the Town of Oyster Bay.

+Glen Cove

+There are 6 places listed in the City of Glen Cove.

+Long Beach

+There are 7 places listed in the City of Long Beach.